Romans Series Overview - Intro and 'Are There Two Evangels?'

 Suddenly, a light out of heaven flashes about him.

-if you, dear reader, are already presuming that there is only one gospel
+you, dear reader, have already assumed that there is only one gospel

 in all of Scripture, then you will automatically presume that these letters,